jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 Use best of the capabilities of each.

-stability over upgrades
+Stability over upgrades
 -----------------------

 why jsonpath-like syntax allows upgrading message semantics without causing problems [SOA] how to guarantee non-breakages? could publish 'supported queries' that are guaranteed to work

-suitability for databases (really just an inline asside)
+Suitability for databases (really just an inline asside)
 --------------------------------------------------------

 Databases offer data one row at a time, not as a big lump.